 “I don’t know why we have to look for these stupid chickens.
 You didn’t steal them.
 I certainly didn’t.
 You always drag me into your messes!
 Come on.
 Let’s go to the stream and I’ll show you how to catch a trout,” said Mills to her brother.

-Mills often visited the streams around ToadChapel, where she enjoyed being alone, catching trout, skipping stones off the surface of the water, and carving fantastical symbols into the trees.
+Mills often visited the streams around ToadChapel, where she enjoyed being alone, catching trout, skipping stones off the surface of the water, and carving fantastical symbols into the trees with a rock.
 She had discovered one rivulet, too small to attract other anglers, where tiny deep blue fingerlings could be carefully pulled from beneath the stones under which they hid.
 She chased them from stone to stone until she could catch the fish in her clever hands.
 From time to time her fingertips got a nip from a crayfish, instead!

 “Come on,” she repeated.
 “You’re always losing track of things and daydreaming.
 We’ve got to look for these stupid chickens.
 If we turn off the main stream here and head up this way there’s an old statue in the woods.
 It looks a little like the one in the sophotasters’ Garden.
 I’m not sure anyone even knows it’s there.”